izuwiiii/todo-app-express/README.md

 # ToDo App

-A simple and functional ToDo application built with React and TypeScript.
-It allows users to add, edit, delete, and toggle tasks as completed or active.
+A simple and functional ToDo application built with React and TypeScript for the frontend and Node.js + Express + Sequelize for the backend.
+Users can add, edit, delete, and toggle tasks as completed or active.
 All actions are synchronized with an external API.
 The app is styled using SCSS and follows the BEM methodology for maintainable and scalable code.

 ## 🔗 Live Demo